uphold/docs/_currencies.md

   but will have a higher spread, as Uphold takes financial risk to provide this service.
 * `halted` — trading has been temporarily disabled due to extraordinary circumstances.
   This can be the case e.g. if a provider is down, or when a cryptocurrency is undergoing a fork.
+* `open` — the asset is in regular operation and transactions can be made with it.
+  Most assets remain in this status save for exceptional circumstances, where they can become `halted`.
+  Equities, on the other hand, will regularly transition between `open` and either `closed` or `extended`, depending on their availability for 24/7 operation.